Q: Can you please tell me whether I can withdraw my super benefits when I retire at age 58?

 - resigning or otherwise leaving a job on or after the age of 60.
 For more information, see SuperGuide article Does changing to part-time at 60 years, count as ‘retiring’?

 I explain the other conditions of release in the SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.

 Note: If you withdraw your superannuation before the age of 60, your benefit payment may be subject to tax.
-For more information, see SuperGuide articles Retirement: 3 ways of taking super benefits before the age of 60 and Retiring before the age of 60: the tax deal from 1 July 2017.
+For more information, see SuperGuide articles Retirement: 3 ways of taking super benefits before the age of 60 and Retiring before the age of 60: the tax deal.